What was Japan like during the Edo Period?

 Isolationism

-Tokugawa Iemitsu closed Japan off from the world because he believed that the country was under threat of foreign invasion.
+Tokugawa Iemitsu isolated Japan from the rest of the world, fearing the nation was at risk of foreign invasion.

 Japanese people were banned from engaging in overseas trade and the shogun limited their access to foreign imports and ideas.